 The CKA_ISSUER and CKA_SERIAL_NUMBER attributes are for compatibility with PKCS #7 and Privacy Enhanced Mail (RFC1421).
-Note that with the version 3 extensions to X.509 certificates, the key
+Note that with the version 3 extensions to X.509 certificates, the key identifier may be carried in the certificate.
+It is intended that the CKA_ID value be identical to the key identifier in such a certificate extension, although this will not be enforced by Cryptoki.

-2Must be specified when the object is created.
-Must be non-empty if CKA_URL is empty.
+2MUST be specified when the object is created.
+MUST be non-empty if CKA_URL is empty.

-3Must be non-empty if CKA_VALUE is empty.
+3MUST be non-empty if CKA_VALUE is empty.